ihucos/plash/README.md

 The syntax of plash build files is inspired by command line arguments which would typically be passed directly to `plash build`.
 Example

+### Plash executable
+Take a build file, have `#!/usr/bin/env plash-exec` as its first line, mark it as executable and specify it's entrypoint executable with the `entrypoint` macro.
+That is a plash executable.
+Now you you can build and run containerized software without knowing that containers or plash exist.

 ```
 $ cat ./my-plash-build-file
 --macro1